openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

     HiddenServiceVersion 3
     HiddenServicePort 8080 127.0.0.1:8080
     ```
-    If you want to you a different port:
+    If you want to use a different port:
     ```
     HiddenServicePort THIS_CAN_BE_ANY_PORT 127.0.0.1:8080
     ```